YunusEmreAlps/YunusEmreAlps/README.md

   </a>
 </p>

 I solve problems in creative ways.
-At Konya NEU, where I am completing my junior year in the College of Engineering, I have learned the importance of applying classical strategies to modern-day projects.Software engineering is never ending puzzle that I am passionately in solving.
-This passion carried me through my education purdue.
+At Konya NEU, where I am completing my junior year in the College of Engineering, I have learned the importance of applying classical strategies to modern-day projects.
+Software engineering is a never-ending puzzle that I am passionate about solving.
+This passion carried me through my education process.

 <div align="center">
   <img width="" src="https://github-readme-streak-stats.herokuapp.com/?user=YunusEmreAlps" alt="YunusEmreAlps's GitHub Streak" />